hanbingyan/RelativeER/README.md

 # Relative Experience Replay

+This repo contains code for the paper `Algorithmic pricing with independent learners and relative experience replay` published in ICAIF'25, which is available here https://arxiv.org/abs/2102.09139

 ## Files

 - `Tabular_Default.py` replicates the results in Calvano et al. (2020, AER).
 The output implies the profit ratios in Figure 1.